 6. Upload your resume to Indeed

 To easily apply for jobs, upload or create an Indeed Resume.
-When set to “public,” employers can locate your profile on Indeed and reach out with relevant job opportunities.
+When set to “searchable,” employers can locate your profile on Indeed and reach out with relevant job opportunities.

 If you previously used the #readytowork tag in the summary of your resume, we now recommend removing that tag.
 Our new toggle update makes it even easier to tell potential employers that you’re ready to work instead of requiring you to reformat your resume.

 - 10 Interior Design Careers With Salary and Job Descriptions